M0JXD/batch-ping-utility/README.md

 ## Running the code

 Install the latest Python if you don't have it (3.12). <br />
-Note on Linux you may need to use "python3" instead of "python" in the commands.
+Note on Linux you may need to use "python3" instead of "python" in the commands.  <br />
 Install ping3 and FreeSimpleGUI via pip:
 ```
 python -m pip install ping3